 - Blood tests including FTA, Sed-rate, anti-thyroglobulin and TPO antibodies, ANA

 Additional testing may be suitable for individuals in which Meniere's disease is a strong possibility.

 Treatment is usually symptomatic.
-Benzodiazepines, such as Klonapin usually are very effective, but of course are addictive.
-SSRI type antidepressants are also often worth considering.
+Benzodiazepines, such as klonopin usually are very effective, but of course are also addictive.
+SSRI (such as paroxitine) or SNRI type antidepressants (such as venlafaxine) are also often worth considering, in very low doses.
 Vestibular rehabilitation therapy should also be tried.